Example User Journeys

 2. Are there any shared doors, lockers, etc. that need to also support the code the customer has for their stay?
 Depending on the locks in use, if they are the same, or different, has an effect on how this may work, or if separate codes might need to be used.

-Self-Service Storage (Under Contruction)
+Self-Service Storage (Under Construction)